 In recent years, pictures of stilt fishermen in Sri Lanka have sparked travellers into wanting to see this unique practice for themselves.
 While stilt fishing is still a way of life for some, unfortunately other locals are exploiting tourists’ interest to make money.

 In Weligama, some locals charge travellers to take photos of them ‘stilt fishing’.
 The problem is, they aren’t actually fishing and will only get on the stilts if paid to do so.
 If you’re not willing to pay then you’ll only be able to take a photo of empty poles, with no fishermen in sight.
 The sad truth is, more often than not photos of stilt fishermen aren’t showing a traditional practice still used to this day.
 Instead they show Sri Lankans trying to make easy money from tourists seeking to recreate a picture perfect shot for Instagram.
+We recommend checking out this article by Behind the Quest for a first hand account of the fake stilt fishermen in Sri Lanka.

 While it’s generally a cheap country to travel around, some of the things to do in Sri Lanka are quite expensive.
 If you want to visit the ancient rock fortress of Sigiriya you’ll have to part with $30 USD (at time of writing approximately 4600 rupees).
 Likewise entrance to Horton plains will set you back around 4000 rupees (although this varies depending on the size of your group).
 For a safari at Yala National Park you’ll pay around 9000 rupees per person.